-Civil status documents and certificates of no impediment (for marriage) issued by one of the Contracting States following the model contained in the International Commission on Civil Status Conventions (CIEC) are exempt from any requirements relating to form in Germany.
+Civil status documents and certificates of no impediment (for marriage) issued by one of the Contracting States following the model contained in the International Commission on Civil Status Conventions (CIEC) are exempt from any form requirements in Germany.

-States parties to the Convention of 8 September 1976 (on the issue of multilingual extracts from civil status records, birth certificates, marriage certificates, death certificates) are:
+States parties to the Convention of 8 September 1976 (on the issue of (multilingual) extracts from birth certificates, marriage certificates, death certificates) are:

-Austria, Belgium, Bosnia and Herzegovina, Croatia, France, Germany, Italy, Luxembourg, Macedonia, the Netherlands, Portugal, Serbia and Montenegro, Slovenia, Spain, Switzerland and Turkey.
+Austria, Belgium, Bosnia and Herzegovina, Bulgaria, Cape Verde Islands, Croatia, Estonia, France, Germany, Italy, Lithuania, Luxembourg, Macedonia, Moldova, Montenegro, the Netherlands, Poland, Portugal, Romania, Serbia, Slovenia, Spain, Switzerland and Turkey.

-States parties to the Convention of 5 September 1980 (on the issuance of (multilingual) certificates of matrimonial capacity) are:
+States parties to the Convention of 5 September 1980 (on the issuance of multilingual certificates of no impediment to marriage) are:

-Austria, Germany, Italy, Luxembourg, the Netherlands, Portugal, Spain, Switzerland and Turkey.
+Austria, Germany, Greece, Italy, Luxembourg, Moldova, the Netherlands, Portugal, Spain, Switzerland and Turkey.

 The Federal Republic of Germany has concluded bilateral treaties in the field of civil status and the certification of documents with the following states: